 Students interested in studying computer science have the option of obtaining the Bachelor of Science (B.S.) degree through the College of Science & Engineering or the Bachelor of Arts (B.A.) degree through the College of Liberal Arts.

-Requirements for all computer science degrees
+Requirements for all computer science degrees:

-- Required computer science classes: These classes provide a solid foundation in the theory and practice of computer science.
+- Required core classes: These classes provide a solid foundation in the theory and practice of computer science.
 Since the field changes so quickly, it is important for students to have a foundation in computer science basics so they can continue to learn as the field evolves.
+All required courses must be taken A-F and passed with a grade of C- or better.

 Differences in requirements between B.A. and B.S. degrees